-Please keep in mind there is to be no one inside the Communion Rails or anywhere above the top stairs with the exception of the Bride and Groom during the wedding.
+Please keep in mind there is to be no one inside the Communion Rails or anywhere above the top stairs with the exceptions noted on p.
+26

 Photographers are not allowed to enter past the rails, use flash, or be in the center aisle.